 3. Buy a Set of Lugnut4x4 Calipers With The Integrated E-Brake

-We looked at the e-brake calipers most of our competitors are selling and noticed three key problems:
+We looked at the e-brake calipers most of our competitors are selling and noticed two key problems:

 - Almost all of e-brake calipers we’ve found have the same brake lever design flaw that plagues the original Eldorado design.

 - Many of the e-brake calipers available for purchase are sold with the wrong brake pads.

 So, we spec’d out and manufactured our own e-brake calipers.
 Our calipers feature a plate steel lever that’s more durable than the OEM grade stamped steel.
 We’ve also included the right brake pads.